 - Conform with Ofsted and ISI guidelines

-Curriculum – Across all Key Stages learners are given a specific E-Safety programme of study.
+Across all Key Stages learners are given a specific E-Safety programme of study.
+In year 7 and 8 E-Safety lessons are embedded into each scheme of work every term.
+In Year 9, learners complete projects based on the “Education For A Connected World Framework”.
 While Key Stage 3 get in-depth coverage as part of their pathways, KS4 and KS5 complete coursework assignments based on E-Safety topics to keep the importance of digital safety at the forefront of their knowledge and understanding.
 Most resources used have been created by CEOP as part of their ‘Thinkuknow’ initiative.

 Parent E-Safety Workshops

 Each academic year we are pleased to offer parent training workshops to better support our learners outside of the classroom.
-Each session is free and allows parents to get specialist training from our Creative Technologies department on how to use online platforms safely, support on how to use the techno
+Each session is free and allows parents to get specialist training from our Creative Technologies department on how to use online platforms safely, support on how to use the technology at home.

 Following the feedback from parents of the usefulness of the weekly E-Safety tips we are pleased to offer a termly newsletter that gets sent home and also accessed here with latest E-Safety developments including skills and guidance on how to stay safe using technology at home.

 Each academic year all school staff are given intensive training and support on latest E-Safety threats and how to help protect our learners.
-This year all school staff will be certified to become CEOP Thinkuknow trainers during 2017-18 as per the CPD calendar.
+This year all school staff will be certified to become CEOP Thinkuknow trainers developing skills and knowledge in ‘Sexting’, ‘What Children Are Doing Online’, ‘Online Sexual Abuse’ and ‘Nude Selfies’.

 CEOP – Report Abuse